opral/monorepo/rfcs/git-in-browser/RFC.md

 I am not familiar with all the features Inlang does now and plans to do in future.
 But I can imagine you can still create those things inside the main thread of the browser (including live editing) and keep all the actual git related things in web worker.

 Technically the editing of the translation files inside the editor doesn't have to be a file system, from my understanding at least.

+You can potentially type each of the messages being sent between main thread and web worker for nicer DX too.

 ### libgit2 without web worker